In NHS Continuing Healthcare assessments you’ve no doubt heard the expression ‘primary health need’

 A ‘primary health need’ is a concept, not a legal definition of care or care funding.

-“‘Primary health need’ is a concept developed by the Secretary of State to assist in deciding when the NHS is responsible for meeting an individual’s assessed health and social care needs…”
+“Primary health need’ is a concept developed by the Secretary of State for Health to assist in deciding when an individual’s primary need is for healthcare (which is appropriate for the NHS to provide) rather than social care (which the Local Authority may provide under the Care Act 2014).”

 So the first point to make here is not to get confused by the terminology.
 The concept is actually very simple – as we explain here…